Peripheral arterial line - infantsPAL - infants; Art line - infants; Arterial line - neonatal

 WHY IS A PAL USED?

 Providers use a PAL to watch your baby's blood pressure.
-A PAL can also be used to take frequent blood samples, rather than having to stick a baby repeatedly.
+A PAL can also be used to take frequent blood samples, rather than having to draw blood from a baby repeatedly.
 A PAL is often needed if a baby has:

 - Severe lung disease and is on a ventilator